Dantali0n/OpenCSD/README.md

 Extended filesystem attributes support various namespaces with different behavior and responsibility.
-Since the underlying filesystem is still tasked with storing these attributes persistently regardless of namespace, the FUSE filesystem is effectively in full control on how to proceed.
+Since the underlying filesystem is still tasked with storing these attributes persistently regardless of namespace, the FUSE filesystem is effectively in full control on how to process these calls.

-Given the already existing standard to use namespaces for permissions roles and behavior an additional namespace is an easy and clean extension.
+Given the already existing standard to use namespaces for permissions, roles and behavior an additional namespace is an easy and clean extension.
 Introducing the _process_ namespace.
 Non-persistent extended file attributes that are only visible to the process that created them.
 Effectively an in memory map that lives inside the filesystem instead of in the calling process.

-Requirements:

-* Calling PID must be (made) available to either the high level or low level FUSE API hooks (By observing the `-d` FUSE output the PID is already available in some contexts just not to the API calls).
-* A clean method to deregister all hooks is needed, this either needs to be done when the file is released or when the file is reopened using a previously used PID.
-Using the release / releasedir system calls is difficult as the calling PID is not available in this context.
+The state of these extended attributes is managed through the use of `fuse_req_ctx` which can determine the callers pid, gid and uid for all FUSE hooks except release / releasedir.
+To combat this limitation FluffleFS generates a unique  filehandle for each open file.
+The pid is only used at the moment the first extended attribute is set.